 Interested in learning more about engineering and social justice?
 Please see this reading list by E4C’s Contributing Editor Ankita Joshi.

 About the Author

-    Grace Burleson is an Expert Fellow at E4C who holds a dual MS in Mechanical Engineering and Applied Anthropology from Oregon State University.
+Grace Burleson is an Expert Fellow at Engineering for Change who holds a dual MS in Mechanical Engineering and Applied Anthropology from Oregon State University.
 Her research integrates improved clean water with cooking technologies for institutions in low-resource contexts.

 tags : design principles